-Franchise - The City and Rangers Baseball LLC. entered into a non-relocation agreement that requires the Texas Rangers franchise to remain in Arlington and to play the team's regular season home games in the existing Ballpark during the construction of the new Ballpark.
-Once the new Ballpark is operational, the team is to remain in Arlington and to play the team's regular season home games through January 1, 2054.
+Franchise - The City and Rangers Baseball LLC. entered into a non-relocation agreement that requires the Texas Rangers franchise to remain in Arlington and to play the team's regular season home games in Globe Life Park during the construction of the Rangers Project, subsequently named Global Life Field.
+Once Globe Life Field is operational, the team is to remain in Arlington and to play the team's regular season home games through January 1, 2054.
 If the lease renewal options are exercised, the Rangers' obligation to stay in Arlington is extended for the renewal term.